OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 OFS provides FIM designs you can use as a starting point for your own custom design.
 These designs target a specific programmable acceleration card or development kit and exercise key FPGA device interfaces.

-The Agilex<sup>&reg;</sup> code line for OFS targets the Intel N6001-PL FPGA SmartNIC Platform.
-FIM designs are released to <https://github.com/OFS/ofs-agx7-pcie-attach> for evaluation and use.
+ FIM designs are released to [https://github.com/OFS/ofs-agx7-pcie-attach] for evaluation and use.
+The provided reference designs can target the following boards:

-In addition to the OFS FIM for Agilex that targets the Intel N6001-PL FPGA SmartNIC Platform, vertical market FIMs are available for the Intel N6000-PL SmartNIC Platform.
+* Intel® FPGA SmartNIC N6001-PL
+* Intel® FPGA SmartNIC N6000-PL
+* Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile)
+* Agilex™ 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile)

 #### **1.4.6 FIM Simulation**